krpors/wasp/README.md

 `./bin/wasp`

-This will create the initial configuration in `${HOME}/.wasp/config.json`.
+This will create the initial configuration in `${HOME}/.wasp/wasp.properties`.
 This configuration sets a few properties as follows:

 * Mplayer fifo pipe: `/tmp/mplayer.fifo`
 * Media directory: `/` (root)
 * Bind address: `:8080`.
 This will bind the webserver to port 8080 on the local host.

-Make a FIFO (named pipe) where Wasp should send its commands to.
-Note that this should be the same FIFO you specified in the config file.
-For defaults:
+* Allowed/listable audio/video file extensions.

-`mkfifo /tmp/mplayer.fifo`
+Once Wasp is started, a FIFO will automatically be created in the configured path (if you have create/write permissions, of course).

 Last but not least, start Mplayer in slave mode, with the input to be from the FIFO: